 Proofreading is a vital part of the college application process.
 On your admission forms, your transcripts, essays, and scholarship apps.
-Submitting anything without first proofreading can cost you big time, as the smallest typos can make a big impact.
+Submitting your scholarship application without first proofreading can cost you big time, as the smallest typos can make a big impact.
 So when it comes to your college application essay, here’s how to proofread.

 Proofread for Spelling and Grammar Issues